PedsNutrition/Group-Project-Building-an-A-Z-Reproducible-Pipeline-for-Precision-Nutrition-Analysis/README.md

 Triyani Komang,
 Eva Kranenburg

+The sections below will follow the CRISP-DM framework:
+- Project Understanding: Research question and exposures
+- Data Understanding: Exploring the dataset and data distributions
+- Data Preparation: Cleaning data, handling missingness, and transforming variables as appropriate
+- Modelling: Unsupervised clustering of zBMI scores at 24 months
+- Evaluation: Assessment of clustering validity using statistical and biological approaches
+- Deployment: Generated precision nutrition insights and potential application

 # Project Overview:
 This repository applies the CRISP-DM framework to investigate whether maternal dietary and socioeconomic factors are associated with early childhood growth patterns at 24 months.
 Using BMI-for-age z-scores (zBMI), standardized by the WHO Child Growth Standards, this pipeline is designed to identify distinct growth subgroups through unsupervised clustering.
 These subgroups will then be used to evaluate associations with maternal exposures and generate precision nutrition insights.